 - 5 If you went there in winter, you would probably experience severe snowstorms.
 However, both are also places of spectacular beauty, with their frozen landscapes of snow, ice and icebergs.
 If 25 Unlike polar bears, penguins live in Antarctica. you went on a special adventure boat trip when - 10 you visited, you would be able to observe the unique wildlife of these places, like polar bears, penguins and seals.
-You would be unlucky if you didn't see any seals.

-The polar bear lives in the cold, snowy Arctic 15 lands in the North Pole.
+You would be unlucky if you didn't see any seals. - The polar bear lives in the cold, snowy Arctic lands in the North Pole.
 It has a thick layer of fat underneath its skin and this helps to keep it warm.
-It also has a thick layer of fur all over its body, including the soles of its feet, which allows it to swim in the coldest seas without feeling the cold. heat.
+It also has a thick layer of fur all over its body, including the soles of its feet, which allows it to swim in the coldest seas without feeling the cold. the opportunity to visit the Poles, they would 20 Beneath the fur the skin is black, so it absorbs heat.
 Polar bears are excellent swimmers.
 Their nostrils can close so they can swim underwater and between the ice floes to look for seals, their favourite food.